Factory design pattern in Java

 By | June 18, 2025

 In Enterprise applications, we may be required to have multiple databases for storing different kinds of information.
 For example, in an e-commerce application, it may be required to keep the user’s information in a different database, product-related information in a different database, and payment-related information in a separate database.
-In this tutorial, we will configure… Read More »
+In this tutorial, we will configure… Read More: How to configure multiple database in Spring Boot »

 Share this article